replicatedhq/replicated-docs/docs/enterprise/snapshots-configuring-nfs.md

 ## Configure NFS Storage in Online Environments

-In this procedure, you install Velero and configure your initial storage destination in online environments.
+Run the following command to install Velero and configure your initial NFS storage destination in an online environment.

-Run the following command to configure Velero and the storage destination.
 For more information about required storage destination flags, see [`velero`](/reference/kots-cli-velero-index).

 ```bash
 kubectl kots velero configure-nfs --namespace NAME --nfs-path PATH --nfs-server HOST